cdepillabout/stacklock2nix/README.md

 ## Quickstart

-You can get started with `stacklock2nix` by either adding this repo as a flake input, and applying the exposed `.overlay` attribute, or just directly importing and applying the [`./nix/overlay.nix`](./nix/overlay.nix) file.
+You can get started with `stacklock2nix` by either adding this repo as a flake input and applying the exposed `.overlay` attribute, or just directly importing and applying the [`./nix/overlay.nix`](./nix/overlay.nix) file.

 This overlay exposes a top-level `stacklock2nix` function.
-Here's an example of using this function.
+Here's an example of using this `stacklock2nix` function.
 This assumes you have a Haskell package in a directory `./my-example-haskell-lib/` with a `stack.yaml` and `stack.yaml.lock` file:

 `default.nix`: